Q4 Inventory Planning Checklist: Holiday Season Prep for E-commerce

 Long-Term Storage Fees

 Inventory sitting since spring?
 Q4 is your chance to sell it.
 Products in FBA 271+ days face steep fees.
-Either sell them during holiday traffic or remove them.
+Either sell them during holiday traffic or remove them before the fees hit.

 For sellers on both Shopify and Amazon: